close

 Several private tours (D-Day Beaches, Mont Saint-Michel, Bayeux) are available on their website.

-Information and bookings: www.petitereinenormandie.fr
+Information and reservations: www.petitereinenormandie.fr

 ```